nickbash11/raat/README.md

 ![Concept of network](https://github.com/nickbash11/raat/blob/master/raat-network.png)

-For example, we want the PC2 could reach to the PC4 and vice versa, so we have to do some manupilations with iproute2 command line:
+For example, we want the PC2 could reach to the PC4 and vice versa, so we have to do some manupilations with iproute2 command line like that:

 On the NODE04:
 ```ip route add 172.16.200.0/27 via 172.16.200.1```